to consider ~ politics of beauty

 Climate town

-Latest addition (2021).
+Later addition (2021).
 One of the most relevant in our climate crisis context.
-Funny too but informative above that, though sometimes focused on US a lot.
+Funny too but informative above that, though tends to focus on US a lot.

 …team of climate communicators, creatives and comedians are here to examine climate change in a way that doesn’t make you want to eat a cyanide pill.
 Get informed about the climate crisis before the weather does it for you.